Economy of Visakhapatnam

 Visakhapatnam is the largest city of Andhra Pradesh.
 Visakhapatnam has a GDP of $43.5 billion.
 It is the 10th richest city in India.
-Fishing industry, road–rail connectivity, many heavy industries like Hindustan Petroleum, Visakhapatnam Steel Plant, Hindustan Shipyard, Visakhapatnam Port Trust, National Thermal Power, Bharat Heavy Electricals, BARC, Naval Science and Technological Laboratory, Naval Dockyard, Dredging Corporation of India, Strategic Petroleum Reserve, NMDC, CONCOR, Andhra Pradesh Medtech Zone etc..
+Fishing industry, road–rail connectivity, many heavy industries like Hindustan Petroleum, Visakhapatnam Steel Plant, Hindustan Shipyard, Visakhapatnam Port Trust, National Thermal Power, Bharat Heavy Electricals, BARC, Naval Science and Technological Laboratory, Naval Dockyard, Dredging Corporation of India, Strategic Petroleum Reserve, NMDC, CONCOR, Andhra Pradesh Medtech Zone etc.

 As of 2025 it is the 10th Largest City in Economy in India.

 Private sector like Coromandel International, Ferro Alloys Corporation, Gangavaram Port, etc., are the factors that made the city into an industrial hub, from a small hamlet.
 Tourism also plays an important role in generating revenue, with numerous tourist destinations in and around the city.
 Blessed with a natural harbour and one of the largest ports of India, sea trade was made possible with other countries which also boosts the economy.
-The service sector contributes for 55 per cent of the total GDP of Visakhapatnam, while 35 per cent comes from the industrial sector and 10 per cent from agricultural and allied sectors.
+The service sector contributes for 55 per cent of the total GDP of Visakhapatnam, while 35 percent comes from the industrial sector and 10 per cent from agricultural and allied sectors.